ipfabric/docs/docs/Getting_Started/Overview/snapshots.md

+---
+description: Network snapshots record the state of the network in time, enabling to retrieve historical information, follow network state changes, analyze connectivity
+---

 # How Snapshots Work

 Network snapshots record the state of the network in time, enabling to retrieve historical information, follow network state changes, analyze connectivity, and more.
 A network snapshot is a fully functional software copy of the network, including all configuration and state data.
 Active network view displays information from a network snapshot which can be selected using Snapshot selector drop-down menu in the top left corner of the Main User Interface.